paramrathour/paramrathour.github.io/About Me/index.md

 I am currently an undergraduate student at the Department of Electrical Engineering, Indian Institute of Technology Bombay (Mumbai, India).

-I’m pursuing a Bachelor of Technology in Electrical Engineering as my major.
+I'm pursuing a Bachelor of Technology in Electrical Engineering as my major.

 <h2 align="center" id="Education">Education</h2>